petrknap/php-optional/README.md

 >
 > Additional methods that depend on the presence or absence of a contained value are provided, such as `orElse()` (return a default value if value not present) and `ifPresent()` (execute a block of code if the value is present).
 >
+> This is a [value-based](https://docs.oracle.com/javase/8/docs/api/java/lang/doc-files/ValueBased.html) class; use of identity-sensitive operations (including reference equality (==), identity hash code, or synchronization) on instances of Optional may have unpredictable results and should be avoided.
+>
 > --
 > [Optional (Java Platform SE 8)](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html)